hachyderm/community/community.hachyderm.io/content/en/blog/posts/2022-12-04-growth-sustainability/index.md

 From now until the end of the year, Hachyderm will continue to operate using the proceeds of Kris Nóva's Twitch streams, and our donations through the [ko-fi](https://ko-fi.com/krisnovalive) donation page.

-### Legal Entity
+### Governing Body

-In order for us to roll out a new financial model, we will be forming a legal entity to control Hachyderm.
+We are considering forming a legal entity to control Hachyderm in January 2023.

 At this time we are not considering a for-profit corporation for Hachyderm.

 The exact details of what our decision is, will be announced as we come to conviction and seek legal advice.

 ### User Registration